jromang/picochess/docs/usage.rst

 Clock button support (general)
 ------------------------------

-There are now 2 states (one is the "game-playing" state, where y see the clock time or a move) and the other is the "menu" state.
+There are now 2 states (one is the "game-playing" state, where you see the clock time or a move) and the other is the "menu" state.
 Entering the menu state can be done by pressing ">".
 Leaving it with "<".
 Entering the menu offers the last choosen top-level in menu (for example "Mode")

 If you are not inside the menu (clock showing moves, times), the function is as follows: